Nothing could be better than a beautiful evening in the Pacific Northwest enjoying a fantastic traditional Louisiana Crawfish

 crawfish to arrive the day before or the day of your crawfish boil.

 See below to determine how many pounds of live crawfish you will need to order for your party.
+Check your state laws to see if your state allows the shipment of live crawfish.

 ** Also known as crab or shrimp boil seasoning - see column on left.